What Are the Tax Benefits of Solar Panels?

 • Install the solar panels at an off-site community solar project in which you are participating

-One of the most attractive features of the ITC is that the tax credit covers the “total cost of installation.”
+One of the most attractive features of the ITC is that it covers the “total cost of installation.”
 This can include:

 • The solar equipment itself